metrico/qryn-docs/docs/cloud/installation.md

 Define a docker compose file to configure each element.

 ?> This example assumes an external clickhouse server instance.
-With user default and password 'clickPass'.
+With user default and password 'qryn1234'.

 ```yml
 version: '3.1'